Gerd Bohner

 - SPN Mentor

-I am Professor of Social Psychology at the University of Bielefeld, Germany.
+I am Professor of Social Psychology and Experimental Gender Research at the University of Bielefeld, Germany.
 My research interests include social cognition and motivation, attitudes and persuasion, social influence, stereotyping, and the role of affect and other subjective experiences in social judgment.
 Some applications and content areas I have worked with are advertising, law, and sexual aggression.

 I received my first degree in Psychology (Dipl.-Psych.) in 1986 and my PhD in 1990, both from the University of Heidelberg.
 Since 1988 I have held academic positions at the University of Mannheim (Lecturer, 1988-1998); New York University (Feodor Lynen Fellow, 1991-1992); University of Würzburg (Deputy Professor, 1998); University of Kent (Senior Lecturer to Professor, 1998-2001); University of Bielefeld (Professor, 2001-present).